microsoft/PowerToys/README.md

 - Large sums of accessibility issues fixed.
 - Less notifications for installing
 - FxCop work is almost fully wrapped up
+- Wrapped up the [Video GIF capture spec](https://github.com/microsoft/PowerToys/wiki/Video-GIF-Capture).
+This is laying out our plan for the future work.

 **Color Picker**
 - Additional color style selections such as CYMK and HSL